Events for 2024−2025

 TECHNOLOGY & ENGINEERING

-Prior to the competition, teams design, construct and test free flight rubber-powered aircraft to achieve maximum time aloft.
+In this event, prior to the tournament, teams will construct, collect data on test flights, analyze and optimize a free flight rubber-powered helicopter to achieve maximum time aloft.

 Teams will design and build a Tower (Structure) meeting requirements specified in these rules to achieve the highest structural efficiency.